knuthaug/blog.knuthaugen.no/_posts/2015-09-10-deploys-in-graphs.md

 The mouse over is the killer feature and shows us that the app orwell was deployed at 2015-09-09 15:36.
 If this deploy had caused a spike in the graph, it would be immediately visible.
 This has saved us a lot of digging on more than one occasion not to mention alerted us to the fact that somebody (which shall remain nameless) introduced javascript which double the page rendering time of our front pages :-).

-For more info about or metrics appproach, see my earlier [post on the subject](http://blog.knuthaugen.no/2013/10/the-metrics-initiative/).
+For more info about our metrics appproach, see my earlier [post on the subject](http://blog.knuthaugen.no/2013/10/the-metrics-initiative/).